markdom/specification/1.0/markdom.md

 ##### `EmphasisLevel` {#api-common-emphasislevel}

-The `EmphasisLevel` enum represents the level of a [*Markdom emphasis content*] object and has the following constants:
+The `EmphasisLevel` enum indicates the level of a [*Markdom emphasis content*] object and has the following constants:

 * `LEVEL_1`,
 * `LEVEL_2`.

 ##### `HeadingLevel` {#api-common-headinglevel}

-The `HeadingLevel` enum represents the level of a [*Markdom heading block*] object and has the following constants:
+The `HeadingLevel` enum indicates the level of a [*Markdom heading block*] object and has the following constants:

 * `LEVEL_1`,
 * `LEVEL_2`,